SOC 2 vs ISO 27001 for Indian Startups: Which One Should You Get First?

 Get ISO 27001 if: You're selling to European/UK customers, Indian enterprises, or government

-Get both if: You're selling globally and have the budget (₹13-18L total, can be done in parallel)
+Get both if: You're selling globally and have the budget (₹6-10L total in year 1, can be done in parallel)

 Get neither if: You're pre-revenue, under 10 employees, or selling to SMBs who don't ask about security